oleg-alexandrov/PolyView/Readme.md

 * Copy the polygon closest to the mouse cursor
 * Paste the polygon closest to the mouse cursor
 * Reverse the orientation of the polygon closest to the mouse cursor
+* Insert text label
+* Delete text label
+* Enter align mode (a mode in which, given two polygon files, the second polygon file is kept fixed, while the first one can be interactively translated using Shift-Mouse and rotated/flipped from the right-click menu until it aligns to the second one)

 # Command line options